P.O Box 3041, Mercerville, NJ 08619 USA

 Prayer for Beginners by Peter Kreeft Although this book is primarily for Catholics, it can serve as an encouragement for prayer for those of other traditions as well.
 Kreeft has written a number of excellent books, some of which have been recommended on the SJP web site in previous months.

-by Kenneth Boa Kenneth Boa explores twelve approaches to Christian spirituality.
+Kenneth Boa explores twelve approaches to Christian spirituality.
 This is a textbook style presentation.

 See also Boa's Face to Face: Praying the Scriptures for Spiritual Growth This is a guide for praying Scripture back to God, organized into two parts: a daily growth guide that takes the reader through three months of daily affirmations on the Attributes of God, The Works of God, My Relationship to God, The Character I want to Cultivate, and My Relationships to Others.